textpattern/textpattern.github.io/administration/comments-panel.md

 ## Editing comments

-If you click on the unique ID link of the comment in the list of existing comments, you will open the comment edit panel.
+If you select the unique ID link of the comment in the list of existing comments, you will open the comment edit panel.

 ### Comment details